 - Radar Signature Characterization and Data collection

-Reflectometers are used in specific applications as diverse as plasma density measurement, determination of thickness of ash and carbon build-up and modeling of aircraft and military vehicles.
+Reflectometers serve specific and diverse applications.
+For example, reflectometers measure plasma density, determine thickness of ash and carbon build-up, and enable modeling of aircraft and military vehicles.

-Most typical applications use a fixed frequency CW signal for illumination.
-However, a multi-frequency or swept signal is also employed in some cases.
-Dual frequency reflectometry is useful in obtaining material properties and related information.
+Most typical applications use a fixed-frequency CW signal for illumination.
+However, a multi-frequency or swept signal is also used in some cases.
+Dual-frequency reflectometry is useful in obtaining material properties and related information.
 Generally, for most applications and measurement scenarios, the transmitter is a stable (but not phase-locked) source.

 Typical Examples and Case Histories